mvaganov/thinkwithtools/curriculum.md

 <li><i>(5-30 min)</i> Each student should briefly show their personal webpage, and answer any questions the teacher or other students might have about it.
 </ul></details>
 <details><summary>Learn CSS and layout with <code>&lt;div></code></summary><ul>
-<li><i>(20 min)</i> Write all of the CSS exaple code below, incrementally, from an empty .html file.
+<li><i>(20 min)</i> Write all of the CSS example code below, incrementally, from an empty .html file.
 Just as before, start from scratch, and test expectations often.<ul>
 <li>Students should write the same code as you.
 Ask them to speak up if their output looks incorrect.
 It is critical that students have a strong baseline of understanding how typed syntax creates web artifacts.
 <li>Start with the body, without any CSS classes defined.
 View the webpage.
 <li>Add the CSS classes one at a time, viewing the webpage between each addition.<br><code>